Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/hackerspace-workshop/index.md

 Read more here: https://blok.sitecore.com/beta

 ## Use cases
-- [Page List example](usecase-pagelist) - Easy read/write exercise to get familiar with building extensions for XM Cloud using Marketplace SDK functionality.
+- [Sites Tree example](usecase-sites-tree) - Easy read/write exercise to get familiar with building extensions for XM Cloud using Marketplace SDK functionality.
 - [Data source example](usecase-datasource) - advanced read and write exercise to get familiar with GraphQL
 - [Image generation example](usecase-image-generation) - implement and AI-driven use case with a custom field type (more advanced)